Last Updated: May 2025 | Reviewed by Abbie Jacobs

 ---|---|---|

-(Salary data reported by the U.S. Bureau of Labor Statistics and the Ohio Department of Job and Family Services.
+Salary data for nurse-midwives reported by the U.S. Bureau of Labor Statistics in May 2024.
+Figures represent state data, not school-specific information.
 Job growth data provided by Projections Central, a resource funded by the U.S. Department of Labor’s Employment and Training Administration.
-Conditions may vary by region.
-Information current as of May 2025.)
+Conditions in your area may vary.
+Information accessed June 2025.

 Frequently Asked Questions About Becoming a Certified Nurse-Midwife in Ohio